dgroomes/swift-playground/README.md

 > By convention, a target includes any source files located in the `Sources/<target-name>` directory.

+## Swift Language Notes

+Swift is far more feature-rich than I expected.
+I had heard it compared to Kotlin, but I've found the type system to be in the stratosphere of complexity like TypeScript and Rust.
+Kotlin is not like this.
+On the other hand, I might be underestimating Kotlin's complexity especially when it comes to Coroutines, because I've found Swift concurrency language features to also be sophisticated (not a bad thing; just a learning curve).
+I have an especially hard time with `async let`, because I don't know how to think of this in terms of a type.
+It makes me appreciate how you can just `await` a `Promise` in JavaScript.

 ## Wish List

 General clean ups, TODOs and things I wish to implement for this project: